grematt/Chess-Game/README.md

 * Prevention of illegal moves
 * Support for all legal moves (castling, en passant, promotion, ect.)

 # Installation
+Before attempting to intall and run, make sure the JDK is installed. <br /> <br />
 **Windows:**

-After downloading the zip file, unzip place it in any location. <br />
+After downloading the zip file, unzip and place it in any location. <br />
 <br />To run the game, open the command prompt and navitgate to the Chess-Game-Main directory.
 Enter the following commnands:

 ```